wrightchin/strawberry-flowers/README.md

 ### Strawberry Flowers Detector
 First Phase: (Completed on 2021-10-11)
-- Implement a detection model for detecting the location of strawberry flowers in 2 dimensions. (trained with Yolo V4 Tiny)
+- Implement a detection model for detecting the location of strawberry flowers in 2 dimensions.
+(Trained with Yolo V4 Tiny)

 Second Phase: (In progress)
 - Implement a classifier for classifying whether a flower is ready for pollination or not.